awesome-selfhosted/awesome-selfhosted/README.md

   * [Codex](https://github.com/codex-project/codex) - Codex is a simple file-based Markdown documentation platform built on top of Laravel. - `MIT` `PHP`
   * [commonplace](https://github.com/fredoliveira/commonplace) - A server for your markdown files.
 Give it a directory, and Commonplace gives you a url, pretty pages, and quick editing. `Ruby`
   * [Dokuwiki](http://www.splitbrain.org/projects/dokuwiki) - An easy to use, lightweight, standards-compliant wiki engine with a simple syntax allowing reading the data outside the wiki.
 All data is stored in plain files, therefore no database is required. - `GPL` `PHP`
   * [Gitit](https://github.com/jgm/gitit) - A wiki program that stores pages and uploaded files in a git repository, which can then be modified using the VCS command line tools or the wiki's web interface.
 Supported markups include pandoc's extended version of markdown, reStructuredText, LaTeX, and HTML.
 Pages can be exported in a number of different formats, including LaTeX, RTF, OpenOffice ODT, and MediaWiki markup.
-Other features include: plugins, syntax highlighting, caching, ATOM feeds `Haskell`
+Other features include: plugins, syntax highlighting, caching, ATOM feeds. `Haskell`
   * [Gollum](https://github.com/gollum/gollum) - A simple, Git-powered wiki with a sweet API and local frontend.
   * [Gruik](http://gruik.io/) - An open-source markdown note-taking web app. ([Source Code](https://github.com/grena/gruik)) `PHP`
   * [ikiwiki](http://ikiwiki.info/) - A wiki compiler.